 I enjoy work in the lab, and I continue to do what I enjoy, including high-throughput assays of tissue factor, factor VII, and factor X (photo), enabled by research in my laboratory (Carson, 1985).
 The rationale for the continuous chomogenic assay is summarized at this link.
 My interest in tissue factor and the initiation of blood coagulation began with my post-doctoral work at Yale Medical School (Carson and Konigsberg, 1980).

 Dr. Sam Pirruccello and I coordinate four hours of lectures in the Hematology/ Oncology Core of the second year medical school curriculum.
 I teach the fundamental biochemistry of blood coagulation, fibrinolysis, and their regulation.
 This introduces the students to platelets, enzymes, cofactors, inhibitors, and other proteins that participate in hemostasis, and the basic principles involved in regulation (e.g. activation, feedback loops, inhibition).
 This prepares them with the vocabulary and concepts necessary to appreciate Dr. Pirruccello's lectures on clinical bleeding and clinical thrombosis.
-I use advanced versions of my lectures in continuing education for pathology residents.
+I have used advanced versions of my lectures in continuing education for pathology residents.

 In the Graduate College, Dr. Maurice Godfrey and I have teamed together to teach Molecular Basis of Disease.
 This is a three-credit upper-level graduate course concentrating on human biochemical genetics.
 Following a brief review of genetic principles, well-studied inborn errors of metabolism and development are used to illustrate how genetic variations (e.g. mutations) alter metabolic, developmental, or signaling systems and result in the expressed phenotype.
 Disease processes are considered in the context of environment and genetic diversity.
 One-third of the course involves discussion of contemporary literature relevant to diseases for which mechanisms are not yet well understood or only recently elucidated.
 Dr. Lois Starr, a clinical geneticist, is a co-director of the course as of 2016.
 Her clinical expertise provides a new clinical dimension to the course.

 Additional involvement in graduate education includes decades of service on the Pathology and Microbiology Graduate Committee, and participation on student supervisory committees.